 All decisions, with the exception of dismissal, within the Academic Review Process are final and not eligible for appeal.

-The Steinhardt Committee on Student Progress (COSP) is co-chaired by the Director of Advising and Student Success and the Assistant Dean for Academic and Registration Services, ex officio.
+The Steinhardt Committee on Student Progress (COSP) is co-chaired by the Senior Director of Advising and Student Success and the Assistant Dean for Academic and Registration Services, ex officio.
 The remainder of the committee comprises faculty representatives from across the School.

 The COSP meets at the end of the Spring and Fall academic terms and in the summer for students in programs with mandatory summer enrollment to review and take action on the academic records of undergraduate and graduate students enrolled at NYU Steinhardt.

-Students whose academic records are scheduled for dismissal review are notified via email to their NYU email address, asked to share with the COSP any relevant information regarding their records, and referred to their academic advisors for further discussion on their academic progress.
+Students whose academic records are scheduled for dismissal review are notified via email to their NYU email address, asked to share with the COSP any relevant information regarding their records, and referred to their academic advisers for further discussion on their academic progress.

 The COSP invites departmental representatives whose students are being reviewed for dismissal to submit a rationale for the dismissal recommendations.
 The committee takes action on the student's total record in accordance with departmental recommendations and information submitted by the student.